BrunoMarinhoM/challG/README.md

 There is some small frame loss in the big-list fetched from the API that can be solved in a relative easy manner using Isolates, though the time had just caught up;
 Also, the challenge was pretty fun to make, if i had more time i would definetly make some aspects of it more reliable and the code more Robust, though i did not proper documented it
 I would have started doing that by now mainly because it just started to gain some size (lines of code);
+Another detail is that I would most definetly add some type of ordering to the tree; That would benefit a lot the UX for the app;
 There is a important detail on the data structures that, due to the short time, I did not spend as much time as it was worth spending;
 Thaks for the Tractian Team for the opportunitty;